mgerb/ServerStatus/readme.md

 ## Configuration

-- Download or Clone the repo
+- Download or Clone the repository
-- Add your bot token to the config.json file in the dist folder
+- Add your bot token and room ID to the config.json file in the dist folder
-- Add your room id to this file as well
-- Execute the correct executable for your operating system!
+- Execute the Windows or Linux binary!

-### How to get bot token
+### How to get the bot token
 https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

 ### How to get your room ID